 Wang Jian Ping – “Lily”, is Vice President, China Education Programs, and plays a central role in creating the educational documentaries Journey with the Giant, To the Mountaintops and Pacific Rendezvous.
 Lily is also a highly regarded tour guide, leading people from many different countries on tours of Shanghai — where she lives — and throughout mainland China, Tibet and Southeast Asia.
 Her knowledge of Chinese culture and history are unsurpassed and make her particularly sought after by universities and other education-related institutions.
 Her inquisitiveness, spirit of adventure, love of food (particularly yak butter tea) and boundless sense of humor add so much to our team.
 Her dedication to CITIZENARTS’ projects and her coterie of friends and acquaintances far and wide constantly elevate our work to new levels of insight and experience.
 An honors graduate of Shanghai International Studies University and a professional interpreter for business, government, cultural and educational institutions, Lily is also a yoga devotee and world traveler.

-Bridget Gabbe is an associate partner at gabbegroup and producer at CITIZENARTS, where she is deeply involved in the creative and marketing efforts for the organization's work, including the dramatic work MARCH, and the educational documentaries Journey with the Giant, A More -- or less -- Perfect Union and To the Mountaintops.
+Bridget Gabbe is Vice President, US Education Programs at CITIZENARTS, where she is deeply involved in the creative and marketing efforts for the organization's work, including the dramatic work MARCH, and the educational documentaries Journey with the Giant, A More -- or less -- Perfect Union and To the Mountaintops.
 She is also a professional actor and public relations associate.
 Bridget’s marketing and public relations expertise and focus are particularly in health and education sectors.
 As an actor, Bridget has worked extensively in theatre, film and television, having recently appeared on CBS’s Blue Bloods and and The Following on FOX.
 Bridget also has a featured role in the upcoming film Big Stone Gap alongside Ashley Judd, Patrick Wilson and Whoopi Goldberg.

 As a professionally trained actress (she is a graduate of the famed Fiorello H. LaGuardia High School of Music & Art and Performing Arts, the FAME! school, and holds a BFA from the University of Michigan), Bridget’s work in front of and behind the camera and onstage has benefited gabbegroup/CITIZENARTS clients and projects tremendously due to her finely honed ability to understand and communicate content of all sorts to an audience in an engaging and entertaining manner.